ericasaywhat/ExercisesInC/homeworks/homework02.md

 the ones in the book).
 What is abstractly true about the system that is not literally true about the implementation?

+Venmo is a real-world example of virtualization.
+When one pays another on Venmo, it seems as though they are paying directly , though that is not literally true.

 2. What is the difference between a program and a process